 We confront current systems of destructive development and exploitation and encourage structures that operate according to principles of human rights, environmental protection and justice.

 Every year, as part of the Corporate Accountability Coalition, we publish the Congressional Report Card on corporate accountability.
-Other Coalition members include the Center for Corporate Policy, Corporate Accountability International, CorpWatch, the International Corporate Accountability Roundtable, and the Institute for Policy Studies.
+Other Coalition members include the Center for Corporate Policy, Corporate Accountability International, CorpWatch, and the International Corporate Accountability Roundtable.
 The publication represents an effort to measure Congress’ commitment to keep the power of large corporations in check, to promote transparency and responsible business practices, and to hold corporations accountable for their actions.

 Corporations are an important part of modern life and the modern economy, but their interests do not always represent the interests of living, breathing, human beings.
 This Report Card attempts to serve as an objective measure of Congressional efforts to ensure that protecting people, not corporations, is the primary focus of our laws and policy.